Singapore Noodles features ice vermicelli noodles-stir fried with curry powder, veggies, and meat, and shrimp resulting in a spicy, delicious dish.

 - 3 cups shredded Napa cabbage see note

-- 3 pieces dried red chili peppers, cut or broken into small or ½ teaspoon red pepper flakes
+- 3 pieces dried red chili peppers crumbled into small pieces or ½ teaspoon red pepper flakes

 - 1 ½ Tablespoons curry powder